DanielBaquero28/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Project Shell Variable Expansions
 </head>
 <body>
-<p>In this project we will understand about the different kinds of Shell Expansions and how they work. </p>
+<p>In this project we will understand about the different kinds of Shell Expansions and how they work in Linux. </p>
 </body>
 </html>